mandober/debrief.math/750-nt/combinatorics/combinatorics.md

 In the later XX century, however, powerful and general theoretical methods were developed, making combinatorics into an independent branch of mathematics in its own right.

-One of the oldest and most accessible parts of combinatorics is graph theory, which by itself has numerous natural connections to other areas.
+One of the oldest and most accessible parts of combinatorics is *graph theory*, which by itself has numerous natural connections to other areas.

 Combinatorics is used frequently in computer science to obtain formulas and estimates in the analysis of algorithms.

-A mathematician who studies combinatorics is called a combinatorialist.
+A mathematician who studies combinatorics is called a *combinatorialist*.

 ## Contents